SamuelSwartzberg/flashcardifying_text_temp/ling/clausal-relationships.md

 # connection

-Two constituents or clauses may be linked via coordination or subordination.
+Two (or more) constituents or clauses may be connected via coordination or subordination.
+A conjunction is a thing that connects constitutents or clauses

 ## coordination